smpotts/smpotts.github.io/aboutme.md

 ---
 layout: page
 title: About Me
-# subtitle: Why you'd want to go on a date with me
+subtitle: I'm a Software Engineer with a cute Golden Retriever.
 ---

-I'm a Software Engineer with a cute Golden Retriever.